 This range difference has significant operational implications.
 Smart tracking systems enable monitoring large areas with fewer readers, reducing infrastructure costs for expansive facilities.
 A single reader with strategic antenna placement can potentially monitor 10,000 square feet or more, compared to passive systems requiring multiple readers for the same coverage area.

-For organizations transitioning from passive RFID systems, smart tracking represents a significant upgrade in capability rather than a complete replacement.
+For organisations transitioning from passive RFID systems, smart tracking represents a significant upgrade in capability rather than a complete replacement.
 Many successful implementations use both technologies strategically: passive tags for basic inventory items and battery-powered tags for critical, high-value, or mobile assets requiring real-time monitoring.

 Key Benefits of Smart Tracking Solutions